mveinot/plex-motd/README.md

 # Installation

 - **You will need Python 3.5 or later** - it may (probably will) work with Python 3 or later, but I haven't tested it.
-This also uses the [colored](https://pypi.org/project/colored/) Python module.

 - Run `pip3 install -r requirements.txt` to install the required Python packages.